 However, you may not realize that insurers look at a whole slew of other, more personal factors when setting premiums — including your credit score.
-We’ll dig into details below, but the main thing to know is a lower credit score generally equals higher premiums.
+In most states, lower credit generally equals higher premiums; multiple 2025 analyses find drivers with poor credit often pay about 60%–110% more than drivers with excellent/very good credit, translating to roughly $1,500–$2,500 more per year for full coverage on average NAIC The Zebra NerdWallet Bankrate.

-Sample rates based on drivers age 23–35 with a liability-only insurance policy.
+Sample rates based on drivers age 23–35 with a liability-only insurance policy (in states where credit use is permitted).
 Your own premium will vary.
 Learn how we tested credit-based auto insurance rates in our Methodology below.

 Higher Credit Can Lead to Lower Auto Insurance Rates

 Your “credit-based insurance score” (the metric insurers use when setting rates) is a little different than your credit score.
 However, the two are loosely correlated because both are based on your credit report.
-That means credit score can still be a good predictor of how credit will impact your rates.
+That means credit score can still be a good predictor of how credit will impact your rates, even though insurers use different, risk-focused credit attributes NAIC.

-Based on data for drivers age 23–38 with a liability-only insurance policy.
+Based on data for drivers age 23–38 with a liability-only insurance policy and standardized driver profiles; impacts vary by state and insurer.
 Learn how we tested credit-based auto insurance rates in our Methodology below.

 Younger Drivers Have Lower Credit, Higher Insurance Rates